ozyurtf/agentic-data-assistant/README.md

 ## Configure Environment Variables

-Create a `.env` file in the root folder with the following values.
+Create an `.env` file in the root folder with the following values.
 The environment variables will be automatically loaded when you run the development server:

 ```env
 # Cesium